CNO cycle: CNO-IV

-The sodium-23 can also turn into magesium-24 after proton bombardment, initiating the magnesium-aluminum cycle.
+The sodium-23 can also turn into magnesium-24 after proton bombardment, initiating a magnesium-aluminium cycle, in which:

 Hot CNO cycles

 Under conditions of higher temperature and pressure, such as those found in novae and X-ray bursts, the rate of proton captures exceeds the rate of beta-decay, pushing the burning to the proton drip line.
 The essential idea is that a radioactive species will capture a proton before it can beta decay, opening new nuclear burning pathways that are otherwise inaccessible.
 Because of the higher temperatures involved, these catalytic cycles are typically referred to as the hot CNO cycles; because the timescales are limited by beta decays instead of proton captures, they are also called the beta-limited CNO cycles.